Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 When creating a new Alfresco Repository, use the `Alfresco Elasticsearch Connector` applications in the following sequence:

 * Start the ACS Stack, including the Alfresco Elasticsearch Connector Live Indexing services and Elasticsearch server
-* Configure Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server
+* Configure Alfresco Elasticsearch Connector Reindexing app to point to the database, the Elasticsearch server and the ActiveMQ server
 * Run the reindexing app from the command line replacing the connection details as appropriate:

 ```java